icyb3r-code/SysAdmin/Windows/Contents/ActiveDirectoryWin19/README.md

 # Active Directory 2019
-Active Directory is A microsoft product that can be installed as a windows feature.
+Active Directory is A Microsoft product that can be installed as a windows feature.
 This document will guide you, to how you can install AD on windows Server 2019 Standard Edition.

 ## Prerequisites
 * Administrator Privilege